12Danish/file_zipper/README.md

 ## Documentation

-For detailed documentation about the algorithms, implementation details, and API references, visit our [Documentation Page][doc-link].
+For detailed documentation about the data structures, algorithms, implementation details please view the following urls:

-[doc-link]: # "Documentation link to be added"